Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 Nike Checkout Page

-You can select from multiple payment methods, which is a great strategy to increase conversions as it allows shoppers to choose your preferred method.
+You can select from multiple payment methods, which is a great strategy to increase conversions as it allows shoppers to choose their preferred method.

 Nike Checkout payment process